zabaldwin/zabaldwin.github.io/_pages/about.md

 " alt="Photo" style="width: 250px;"/>
 </p>

-Starting in 2018, I was granted the opportunity to become a research assistant for Dr. Ken Livingston at the [University of Glasgow](https://www.gla.ac.uk/) in Glasgow, Scotland.
+Starting in 2018, I was granted the opportunity to become a visiting student researcher for Dr. Ken Livingston at the [University of Glasgow](https://www.gla.ac.uk/) in Glasgow, Scotland.
 I worked on developing brand new approachs using machine learning techniques and simulations while in Scotland for the development of a compact pair polarimeter and spectrometer for use in future hadron physics experiments.
 It is stated that this polarimeter could do for hadron spectroscopy what the Hubble Telescope did for astronomy.

 <p align="left">